Moving Away from WSUS Patch Management in Remote Working Environments

 - Network Monitoring

 Action1 includes a variety of robust and flexible automated patch management tools that enable easier access, control, visibility, and security of all managed endpoints.
-Because it exists in a lightweight cloud-based environment, Action1 has the ability to significantly reduce overheads, limit operational complexities, and transform your organization from the inside-out.
-Start a free trial to test Action1’s features within the scope of your organization.
+Because it exists in a lightweight cloud-based environment, Action1 has the ability to significantly reduce overheads, limit operational complexities, and transform your organization from the inside out.
+Start with free 100 endpoints to test Action1’s features within the scope of your organization.